-To register your spa you need to have your spa serial number.
+Registering your spa is important in order to validate your warranty.
+In order to register you will need to have the spa serial number, Figure 10.2a.
 The best time to retrieve the serial number is when the spa is being connected.
 You must register your spa via the internet at www.SundanceSpas.com.